Description of the low-level network protocol

 After the fixed part, you need to first transmit the type in the form specified by type_type and type_numel, and after that the value of this event.
 Multiple events can be transmitted one after another.
 Please note that the bufsize field above should always contain type_numel times the size per type element plus the same product for the value field.

-The response of the buffer server will be the usual triple version=1,command,bufsize=0, with command equal to 0x104 (=260 / PUT_OK) on sucess, or 0x105 (=261 / PUT_ERR) in case an error occured.
+The response of the buffer server will be the usual triple version=1,command,bufsize=0, with command equal to 0x104 (=260 / PUT_OK) on success, or 0x105 (=261 / PUT_ERR) in case an error occurred.

 Example